westboroughIOT/hello-wiot-club/README.md

 Connect your club approved microcontroller to the internet.
 Send a signal to our webserver showing that your mircocontroller exists.

 ## Purpose
-All of our current and future projects at Westborough IOT seem to involve connecting to the internet.
-It would be great to document details on how to get one of the most common tasks accomplished, "the device communicating to a network".
+All of our current and future projects at Westborough IOT involve connecting to the internet.
+This project sets the general model (file structure, hardware, etc) we plan to use in other projects.
+This particular project is the simple program of "Hello World".
+If you are new to the group or plan on contributing, this will be the perfect place to start.

 ## Approved microcontrollers
 * ESPDuino